|Library Director:||Taylor Fitchett (4-7725)|

 Refdesk requests are answered by one of ten reference librarians, and copying and other services are handled by a number of people on the library staff.
 The reference desk can also be reached by phone, at 924-7465.
 Please contact Kent Olson if you have questions about the scope of Refdesk service.

 The reference librarians generally have research expertise in American legal and nonlegal materials.
-Experts in particular areas include Jon Ashley (business and empirical research), Xinh Luu (international and foreign law), and Marnita Simpson (government documents, including congressional materials).
+Experts in particular areas include Jon Ashley and Alex Jakubow (business and empirical research), Xinh Luu (international and foreign law), and Marnita Simpson (government documents, including congressional materials).

 Reference librarians would also be happy to provide research instruction for you or for your students.
 We can visit your class or arrange special sessions in the library to teach your students how to conduct research in specific areas.
 Contact Kent Olson to discuss these programs.